Immigrant Employment Specialist (Career Paths, ISS of BC, Mosaic)

 Maintains progress reports in client management systems including OCMS and/or related databases.

 Creates awareness of anti-oppressive/social justice issues.

 Participates in employment-related training opportunities to stay current on issues impacting ICA’s clients.

 Participates in regular team and organization-wide staff meetings.

 Some travel to community locations within Greater Victoria may be required.
 Occasional travel to locations in other parts of British Columbia and/or Canada for purposes like professional development, networking, or conferences may also be required.

 Some work outside of regular office hours, including evenings and weekends, will be required.
 Flex time schedules will be made to accommodate non-regular work hours.
 All overtime must be approved in advance.

 Valid BC driver’s license and access to a car would be an asset.

 As a condition of hire, a current, clear criminal record check, including vulnerable populations check, and proof of WHMIS training is required.

-Submit a cover letter and current resume (in pdf. format), noting relevant qualifications, experience, language proficiency, and vaccination status to the Inter-Cultural Association of Greater Victoria, Attention: HR Manager, via email to .
+Submit a cover letter and current resume (in pdf. format), noting relevant qualifications, experience, language proficiency, and vaccination status to the Inter-Cultural Association of Greater Victoria, Attention: Manager of People and Culture, via email to .
 This is an ongoing posting until the position is filled.
 Please quote Competition #2022-06-23-CP-I-M in the subject line.